innopolis-devops/labs/app_python/README.md

 * `linter_and_tests` - installing dependencies, running linter and tests
 * `security` - running Snyk
 * `docker-container` - creating docker image and pushing it to docker hub (run only iff 2 previous are successfully passed)

+## Monitoring

+Monitoring is performed with the use of Prometheus.

+URL: /metrics

+Healthcheck URL: /healthcheck